EgzonBahtiri/Todo/README.md

 ## Acknowledgements

-We extend our heartfelt appreciation to the creators of React, Tailwind, and Appwrite for their exceptional frameworks and tools, which have enabled the development of this robust todo list application.
+I extend my heartfelt appreciation to the creators of React, Tailwind, and Appwrite for their exceptional frameworks and tools, which have enabled the development of this robust todo list application.